 The REI Half Dome 4 Plus is the absolute Cadillac of dome tents.
 That "Plus" isn't just hyperbole.
 REI has taken the standard dome tent they (and many others) have churned out for years and tricked it out nicely.
-From a single, spider-like pole that pulls the tent out to noticeably more vertical walls (meaning noticeably more interior room), to a plethora of multi-compartment pockets and gear lofts, to a fly that gives you a healthy vestibule and can even multi-task, this tent is well equipped for whatever camping adventure you may have up your sleeve.
-REI doesn't add features to add features.
-They're there for a reason, they're well thought-out, and anything that doesn't serve a useful purpose in their tent design gets left on the drawing board.
+From a single, spider-like pole that pulls the tent out to noticeably more vertical walls (meaning noticeably more interior room), to a plethora of multi-compartment pockets and gear lofts, and a fly that gives you a healthy-sized vestibule, this tent is well equipped for whatever camping adventure you may have up your sleeve.
 For a smaller family tent, you could do a lot worse than the Half Dome 4 Plus.

 REI Co-op Half Dome 4 Plus Review